Three Laws of Robotics: The Three Laws in film

 and advertising for the film included a trailer featuring the Three Laws followed by the aphorism, "Rules were made to be broken".
 The film opens with a recitation of the Three Laws and explores the implications of the Zeroth Law as a logical extrapolation.
-The major conflict of the film comes from a computer artificial intelligence reaching the conclusion that humanity is incapable of taking care of itself.
+The major conflict of the film comes from a computer artificial intelligence taking its "understanding" of the Laws to a new extreme, reaching the conclusion that humanity is incapable of taking care of itself.

 The 2019 Netflix original series Better than Us includes the 3 laws in the opening of episode 1.

 Criticisms

-Philosopher James H. Moor says that if applied thoroughly they would produce unexpected results.
+Analytical philosopher James H. Moor says that if applied thoroughly they would produce unexpected results.
 He gives the example of a robot roaming the world trying to prevent harm from befalling human beings.

-Marc Rotenberg, President and Executive Director of the Electronic Privacy Information Center (EPIC) and Professor of information privacy law at Georgetown Law, argues that the Laws of Robotics should be expanded to include two new laws: